 Prevention is better than cure, and it applies to the contemporary digital world as well.

 1. Be vigilant of any access that you share, and try to make the access holders legally responsible.

 2. Never share your login credentials with anyone.

-3. Do not leave your FB account logged in on office computer/s.
+3. Do not leave your FB account logged in on the office computer/s.

-4. If you have to share login credentials with any of the office staffs or clients, share it only via a secure platform like LastPass or DashLane.
+4. If you have to share login credentials with any of the office staff or clients, share it only via a secure platform like LastPass or DashLane.